CaptainVish/Picture-Animator/README.md

 make
 ./main -f background2.png -b boat2.png -t tree2.png -c cloud2.png -w water2.png
 ```
+Then click the **show** button on the GUI to see the image animated.

 ### To animate an image of your choice
 ```sh